volume-trader/QuantowerKB/connections/connect-quantower-to-interactive-broker/README.md

 ![](<../../.gitbook/assets/image (323).png>)

-* Next, check that the TWS platform is selected in the connection settings in the Quantower platform.
+* Next, check that the TWS platform is selected in the connection settings in the VT-Terminal platform.

 ![](<../../.gitbook/assets/image (326).png>)